 FAFSA stands for Free Application for Federal Student Aid.
-Filing the FAFSA is the first step in applying for financial aid and is a requirement for college students who plan to pay for college with the help of federal, state or institutional aid such as grants, scholarships, work study and loans.
-You can complete the 2018-2019 FAFSA anytime on or after October 1, 2017.
+Filing the FAFSA is the first step in applying for financial aid and is a requirement for students who plan to pay for education after high school with the help of federal, state or institutional aid such as grants, scholarships, work study and loans.
+You can complete the 2019-2020 FAFSA anytime on or after October 1, 2018.
 Completing and submitting the FAFSA is free – be sure to apply at FAFSA.gov.

 What is the deadline for filling out the FAFSA?

-Check with all colleges you are applying to determine their deadlines.
-Deadlines to apply for certain types of federal and institutional financial aid vary by college, and many colleges have early deadlines.
+Check with all schools you are applying to so you can determine their deadlines.
+Deadlines to apply for certain types of federal and institutional financial aid vary by school, and many have early deadlines.